Marigold Law Center, Your Voice, Our Help!

 To seek these protections, a migrant must file a Form I-589, Application for Asylum and Withholding of Removal.
 Form I-589 can be filed with the United States Citizenship and Immigration Services (USCIS) or with an immigration judge in removal proceedings.

 If you seek political asylum or other legal protections, the experienced lawyers at Marigold Law Center can assess the possible pathways to gain legal status in the United States.
-With offices in Los Angeles and the Washington, D.C., area, we offer guidance to people across the country for complicated immigration issues.
+With offices in Hyattsville, Maryland, and Los Angeles, California, we offer guidance to people across the country for complicated immigration issues.

 Asylum